-Students are required to pay a Student Services Health Fee each semester and summer session.
-Students who are eligible for the Board of Governor’s Enrollment Fee Waiver and students who depend exclusively upon prayer for healing in accordance with a bona fide religion, sect, or denomination (upon written verification from an authorized church official) are exempt from paying the Student Services Health Fee.
+Students are required to pay a $10.00 Student Services Health Fee each semester and summer session.
+Students who depend exclusively upon prayer for healing in accordance with a bona fide religion, sect, or denomination (upon written verification from an authorized church official) are exempt from paying the Student Services Health Fee.
 This church documentation must be submitted to the Vice President for the exemption.

 All vehicles that park within the Yuba Community College District will need a parking decal.
 The cost is $40 per semester; $20 for summer session.
 As an option, students and part-time staff may purchase a $2 daily parking pass in lieu of a semester decal.
 Those who have a Motorcycle can purchase a $15 per semester decal.
 The Parking

 Fee covers day and evening campus attendance.

 The $40 decal is nonrefundable after the fourteenth calendar day of the full-semester.
 The $20 decal is nonrefundable after the first ten percent of classes for short-term classes.
 The $1 decals are nonrefundable.

 All students should be prepared to purchase their own books, which are sold at the Bookstore.
 Direct school expenses for the entire year, including books, will probably average $600 to $700 for students living at home; book costs for pre-professional students (such as medicine) will run somewhat higher.

 Students in some health-care courses and programs (such as EMT, Nursing, Nursing Assistant, Radiologic Technology) are required to purchase drug testing and other related charges these must be paid for at the time of enrollment.
 The CCPG enrollment fee waiver does not cover these charges.